-By Courtney Anderson, Data Visualization Technologist at PPL Electric Utilities
+By Courtney Anderson, Senior Data Visualization Engineer

 On Feb.
 18, I had the honor of hearing PUC Chairman Gladys Brown Dutrieuille speak at PPL’s African American Business Resource Group’s signature luncheon in honor of Black History Month.
 I could use many words to describe her speech — inspiring, insightful or even uplifting.
 But the word that resonates most is relatable.